adr1enbe4udou1n/blog/content/posts/06-build-your-own-docker-swarm-cluster-part-5/index.md

 It will take the node hostname and create an exploitable data metric for prometheus.

-Next we'll edit our `prometheus` stack by expanding YML config with next 2 additional services :
+Next we'll edit our `prometheus` stack by expanding YML config with 2 additional services :

 {{< highlight host="stack" file="prometheus" >}}